FlowIR Specification

 The interface of a virtual experiment (e.g. workflow) defines:

-• The specification used to describe input systems it processes e.g. SMILEs for small molecules
+inputsystems it processes e.g. SMILEs for small molecules - Instructions to extract the

-• Instructions to extract the values of properties that the virtual experiment computes
+inputsystems from input data - Instructions to extract the values of

 You can find more information about writing an interface here and a tutorial on how to use an interface here